 Cheerleading sprung on the scene in the 1880s with the crowd chanting to cheer on, or encourage, their team at sporting events.
 In 1884 the first organized yell occurred on the sideline of a Princeton football game.
 This cheer was led by Thomas Peebler.

 If you're looking to improve your cheerleading or just seeking to prevent cheerleading injuries it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 Peebler took the cheer to the University of Minnesota and organized a group of men to lead the crowd in cheers at games.
 It wasn't until 1898 that University of Minnesota cheerleader, Johnny Campbell, jumped out in front of the crowd and led them in an organized cheer.
 Campbell became the first official cheerleader and November 2nd, 1898 became the birth date of organized cheerleading.